jasperla/clj-mpd/README.md

 Don't use it yet (partly because there is nothing to use..)

+If you do, use 'lein run':
+gurthang:clj-mpd {1570} lein run
+Current song: Deadmau5 - Dance Department
+From the album: Dance Department (21-05-2011)
+Time played: 20:41 / 57:37
+gurthang:clj-mpd {1571}

 ## License

 Copyright (C) 2011 Jasper Lievisse Adriaanse <jasper@humppa.nl>